void-linux/void-docs/src/installation/guides/zfs.md

 zroot   928G   432K   928G        -         -     0%     0%  1.00x    ONLINE  -
 ```

-Then create the following data sets, which are ZFS's equivalent to partitions:
+Then create the following data sets, which are ZFS' equivalent to partitions:

 ```
 # zfs create -o mountpoint=none zroot/ROOT